breandan/kotlingrad/README.md

 ### Vector functions

+Vector functions should have a size type, to ensure all values are set:

 ```kotlin
 val x = vvariable(0.0, 0.0, 0.0)   // x: VVariable<Double, `3`>
 val y = vvariable(0.0, `3`)        // x: VVariable<Double, `3`>